DipaliAmbaliya/spring-boot3-java21/README.md

 - Problem Details for HTTP APIs
     - A common requirement for REST services is to include details in the body of error responses.
 The Spring Framework supports the "Problem Details for HTTP APIs" specification
     - check ExceptionHandlerAdvice.java
-- Zipkin
-  - A new JDK HttpClient based Zipkin sender has been implemented.
-This sender only depends on the JDK and will be the default sender in Spring Boot 3, superseding the WebClient and RestTemplate sender implementations.
 - Miscellaneous
   - ListCrudRepository
   - PagingAndSortingRepository no longer extends CrudRepository